-The proposal would expand this exclusion to allow a loan securitization vehicle to hold up to 5% of assets in non-loan assets without thereby being deemed a "covered fund."
-This expansion would allow securitization vehicles to hold a limited basket of corporate bonds, interests in letters of credit, cash, derivatives and senior secured bonds that do not significantly change the nature and risk profile of the securitization.
-In addition, the proposal would codify agency staff guidance to provide that servicing assets held by an excluded loan securitization vehicle may include assets other than securities (for example, mortgage insurance policies supporting the mortgages in a loan securitization).
+The final rule expands this exclusion to allow a loan securitization vehicle to hold up to 5% of assets in debt securities (other than certain asset-backed securities and convertible debt securities) without thereby being deemed a "covered fund."
+This expansion allows securitization vehicles to hold a limited basket of corporate bonds, interests in letters of credit, cash, derivatives, and senior secured bonds that do not significantly change the nature and risk profile of the securitization.
+In addition, the final rule codifies agency staff guidance to provide that servicing assets held by an excluded loan securitization vehicle may include assets other than securities (for example, mortgage insurance policies supporting the mortgages in a loan securitization).